LUFA | Lab for Urban Forestry in the Anthropocene

 Project Description

 Urban forests are arguably understood best as social-ecological systems (SESs) of inseparable human and natural components.
-In several book chapters and a scholarly journal article in preparation, Jess Vogt synthesizes nearly a dozen prior frameworks used by scholars to understand SESs and urban forests separately into a comprehensive framework.
-Manuscript in progress available upon request.
+In several book chapters and a scholarly journal article in preparation, Jess Vogt synthesizes nearly a dozen prior frameworks used by scholars to understand SESs and urban forests separately into a comprehensive framework that was published in Arboriculture & Urban Forestry in November 2024.

 Picture